This post contains affiliate links.

 I could not confirm the author of this, but it is a quote worth thinking about.
 And a platform for every political party, federal or provincial.

-However, I want to create a world where the environment doesn’t need protecting. – @Ola Betiku was posted on Twitter by Tid Bits and Wits on March 9, 2013.
+However, I want to create a world where the environment doesn’t need protection. – @Ola Betiku was posted on Twitter by Tid Bits and Wits on March 9, 2013.

 American illustrator Ola Betiku probably created the quote with the image below.

 L. John Doerr is an American investor and venture capitalist at Kleiner Perkins in Menlo Park, California.

 His success in venture capital has garnered national attention; he has been listed on Forbes magazine’s exclusive “Midas List” and is widely regarded as one of the world’s top technology venture capitalists.

 Kevin Norwood Bacon is an American actor.
 His films include the musical-drama film Footloose, the controversial historical conspiracy legal thriller JFK, the legal drama A Few Good Men, the historical docudrama Apollo 13, and the mystery drama Mystic River.